flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 - Control of all VHF radio communication systems.
 - FMGC's backup for controlling radio navigation systems.
 - Three RMPs - two on the pedestal and one on the overhead panel.
-- Each VHF transceiver can by tune by any RMP.
-RMP1 and RMP2 are are tuning the transceivers directly.
+- Each VHF transceiver can be tuned by any RMP.
+RMP1 and RMP2 are tuning the transceivers directly.
 RMP3 is connecting via RMP1 or 2.
-- Each RMP is updated when a change or selection in the other RMPs.
+- Each RMP is updated when a change or selection in the other RMPs is done.
 - In EMER ELEC CONFIG only RMP1 functions.

 ## Usage